 Given the environment in which schools will be operating in and the necessary health and safety protocols, there may be instances where there is insufficient staff to provide in-person instruction in the hybrid instructional model.
-When opportunities to provide in-person instruction has been exhausted and sufficient staff is not available, Principals should contact their SAS or Region Superintendent to confirm the need to transition to distance education, as well as the length of time and communication protocol.
-Below (or attached if we want to link a checklist) is a procedural checklist to assist in determining when a classroom or school may need to transition to distance education:
+When opportunities to provide in-person instruction has been exhausted and sufficient staff is not available, principals should contact their SAS or Region Superintendent to confirm the need to transition to distance education, as well as the length of time and communication protocol.
+Below is a procedural checklist to assist in determining when a classroom or school may need to transition to distance education: